Meet the YouthNet YAC. They are kind of like our youth-led board of directors! Learn what they do and how they make a difference.

 Meet the YouthNet YAC!

-YAC is a group of youth from the community who meet on a weekly basis on site at YouthNet (or virtually lately due to the COVID-19 pandemic).
+YAC is a group of youth from the community who meet on a weekly basis on site at YouthNet (virtually and in-person).

 YAC is involved in programming decisions and promotion, partnerships with community organization on various mental health projects, as well as planning and running mental health related initiatives and events across the city.
 All youth who attend YAC earn volunteer hours.
 If you are passionate about mental health advocacy, this is the group for you!